 In addition to her political career, Tuppurainen has been active in a variety of civil society organisations.
 She chaired the Finnish 4H Federation in 2012–2016 and the Finnish UN Association in 2018–2019.
 As a feminist and advocate for gender equality, Tuppurainen has also been involved with women’s organisations.
 She has served as Leader of the Social Democratic Women in Finland since 2014, and chaired the Board of the Coalition of Finnish Women’s Associations (NYTKIS) in 2018 and the Women’s Network in the Parliament of Finland in 2018–2019.

 Along with her native Finnish, Tuppurainen speaks German, English and Swedish and has basic skills in Russian.
 Besides serving in politics, Tytti Tuppurainen is a mother and a wife.
-Her blended family consists of her husband, one upper secondary school student, three adult children and a Belgian Shepherd named Rosa.
+Her blended family consists of her husband, four adult children and a Belgian Shepherd named Rosa.
 Outside work, Tuppurainen enjoys looking after the family dog, reading, Nordic walking and sauna bathing.